-In addition to possible federal gift and estate tax consequences, the federal GST tax may apply to contributions to your account if you are more than one generation younger than that of the contributor (or if a new beneficiary is more than one generation below you, the previous beneficiary).
+In addition to possible federal gift and estate tax consequences, the federal GST tax may apply to contributions to your account if you are more than one generation younger than that of the contributor (or if a new Beneficiary is more than one generation below you, the previous Beneficiary).
 Contributions that qualify for the annual gift tax exclusion, however, are not subject to federal GST tax.
-And if the new beneficiary is an Eligible Individual and your sibling, these taxes may not apply.
+And if the new Beneficiary is an Eligible Individual and your sibling (a brother, sister, stepbrother, or stepsister), these taxes may not apply.
 Consult your tax advisor regarding the specific application of these rules to your circumstances.